 These cat houses are a great way to create a physical barrier between your cat food bowls and your greedy dog!
 This box has a small cat-shaped entrance hole that is small enough for your cat to climb in and out of but is too big for most dogs.
 That being said, smaller dogs could get through the hole, so this is only effective for larger breeds.

-The front of the cabinet also completely opens just like a regular cupboard, so you can easily open the door to place, refill, or remove the cat bowls.
-You won’t need to worry about your pets working out how to open the door though, as there is a magnet in place to keep it closed.
+The front of the cabinet also completely opens, so you can easily open the door to place, refill, or remove the cat bowls.
+You won’t need to worry about your pets working out how to open the door, though, as a magnet is in place to keep it closed.

 I also love that these cat houses are super stylish and elegant, and you can use this as a coffee table or in the corner of a room for an extra surface.
 This product is also made from durable wood, so it’s long-lasting and easy to clean by simply wiping down the surface.
 What’s more, there are three colors to choose from to suit your home décor.

-The only minor downside is that an enclosed cat feeder like this does take up more space in your home, as the enclosure measures 19 inches by 20 inches.
-This is because your cat needs to have enough space to eat comfortably and move around in.
-Also, for that reason, this enclosure isn’t great for large breeds such as Maine Coons, but is large enough for the majority of cats.
+The only downside is that an enclosed cat feeder like this takes up more space in your home, as the enclosure measures 19 inches by 20 inches.
+This is because your cat needs enough space to eat comfortably and move around in.
+Also, for that reason, this enclosure isn’t great for large breeds such as Maine Coons but is large enough for most cats.

 - Acts as a physical barrier to keep your dog away from cat food